hamjamjam/Brainstim/How To Run On CU's Research Computing.md

 ![Run a Script](runscript.PNG)

+You can use `sh runScript.sh filename &` to run the script and get back your command line.
+Once you have commandline back, you can check in on your process with `ps`.

+Script can also be run and left to run even if you close your connection (e.g. if you set it up to run and pour all the results into a .txt file or something).
+Use this:

+`nohup sh runScript.sh filename &`

+The `&` will give you back the command line and `nohup` tells it not to stop even if you close the connection.

 ## Saving your outputs

 Once your script is done running, you can look at the environment variables with `whos`.
 You can then you standard matlab commands to look at what you have and confirm that your script ran correctly.
 Once you are happy with it, type: